Battle of Britain: Aftermath

 The British victory in the Battle of Britain was achieved at a heavy cost.
 Total British civilian losses from July to December 1940 were 23,002 dead and 32,138 wounded, with one of the largest single raids on 19 December 1940, in which almost 3,000 civilians died.
 With the culmination of the concentrated daylight raids, Britain was able to rebuild its military forces and establish itself as an Allied stronghold, later serving as a base from which the liberation of Western Europe was launched.

-Battle of Britain Day
+Memorials and cultural impact

 Winston Churchill summed up the battle with the words, "Never in the field of human conflict was so much owed by so many to so few".
 Pilots who fought in the battle have been known as The Few ever since, at times being specially commemorated on 15 September, "Battle of Britain Day".
 On this day in 1940, the Luftwaffe embarked on their largest bombing attack yet, forcing the engagement of the entirety of the RAF in defence of London and the South East, which resulted in a decisive British victory that proved to mark a turning point in Britain's favour.
 Within the Commonwealth, Battle of Britain Day has been observed more usually on the third Sunday in September, and even on the 2nd Thursday in September in some areas in the British Channel Islands.

-The day has been observed by many artists over the years, often with works that show the battle itself.
-Many mixed media artists have also created pieces in honour of the Battle of Britain.